-Samsung Galaxy S22 vs S22 Ultra: Differences compared
+Samsung Galaxy S22 vs S22 Plus vs S22 Ultra: What are the differences?

-(Pocket-lint) - Samsung announced its next flagship Galaxy S series in the Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra on 9 February and made them available to buy on 25 February.
+Samsung's flagship Galaxy S series for 2022 is the the Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra.
+It was announced on 9 February and made available to buy on 25 February 2022.

 Which of the three devices is the right one for you though?
-We've compared the specifications of the Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra to help you work what the differences are and how they stack up against each other.
+We've compared the specifications of the Galaxy S22, Galaxy S22+ and Galaxy S22 Ultra to help you work out what the differences are, and how they stack up against each other.

 Design